mariellefoster/plots_and_projects/README.md

 - how many hours of cat purring and meowing can we make this?
 - not enough

+## Meowing sensors
+- sensors that recreate the experience of sharing space with cats, audiotorly

 ## Lockout
 - Phone Game where when you lose, you get locked out of your phone for 5 minutes
 - Also an option to play against someone else, so you can lock them out of their phone